Want to kayak with your dog but don’t know where to start? You’ve come to the right place.

 - Paddle steadily toward your dog, but avoid pointing your bow directly at them so you don’t scare them and cause them to swim away.

-- Once you’re next to your dog, lean over and pull them onto your kayak using the handle on their lifejacket.
+- Once you’re next to your dog, lean over and pull them onto your kayak using the handle on their life jacket.

 Note that dogs that aren’t wearing life jackets are much more difficult to pull back into a kayak.
-That’s because there’s no easy way to grip them and lift them out of the water.

 But should your dog end up in the water without a life jacket, you’ll want to position them so that they’re parallel to your kayak.
 Then wrap your arm around your dog toward the front of their body so that you have a good grip on them.
-Scoop your dog up and try to lift them high enough out of the water so that they can make their own way back onto your kayak.
+Next, scoop your dog up and try to lift them high enough out of the water so that they can make their own way back onto your kayak.

 7. Have a Plan for What to Do if You Tip Over